Amir Abedzadeh: Rah Ahan

 On 3 July 2014, Abedzadeh joined Rah Ahan with signing a four-year contract.
 He worked under the supervision of his father, Ahmad Reza Abedzadeh who also worked at Rah Ahan as goalkeeping coach.
 He played his first professional match on 19 September 2014 against his former team Persepolis, where he came in as a substitute of injured Igor Nenezić in 34th minute.
 He was released by Rah Ahan at the end of the 2014–15 season.

 Marítimo

 Abedzadeh signed with Portuguese Primeira Liga club Marítimo on 23 January 2017 after good performances with Barreirense in the Campeonato de Portugal.
 He became the second Iranian goalkeeper to sign for the club after Alireza Haghighi who played for the club in 2016.
 He made his first appearance in September 2017 in a Portuguese League Cup match.

-He made his debut in the Taça de Portugal on 14 October 2017 in a third round match against GDU Torcatense.
-Abedzadeh kept a clean sheet and was named man of the match, as Marítimo won the match 1–0.
+He made his Taça de Portugal debut on 14 October 2017 in a third round match against União Torcatense.
+Abedzadeh kept a clean sheet and was named Man of the Match, as Marítimo won the match 1–0.

-During his career in Portugal, he was selected as the best goal keeper of Primeira Liga in many occasions.